 Narcotics Anonymous (NA) MeetingsNA meetings are perhaps the most important factor in the aftercare of narcotics dependency because individuals who are dependent on narcotics are more likely to relapse.
 The ongoing support of skilled staff and fellow members helps maintain a healthy and substance-free lifestyle by exchanging enabling choices, patterns and relationships for new ones.

 - 1st Presbyterian Church Where: Rt.
 44 E. Inverness, FL 34450

 - Calvary Chapel Where: 960 US 41 Inverness, FL 34450

 - Cornerstone Baptist Church Where: 1100 W. Highland Blvd.
 Inverness, FL 34452

 SMART Recovery MeetingsSMART Recovery is an aftercare program not based on the 12-step approach of AA or NA, but it still offers support and group therapy.
 Based on scientific research, SMART Recovery promotes self-empowerment and self-reliance to maintain sobriety and address many forms of substance abuse.
-The following is a partial list of SMART Recovery meetings within a 50-mile radius of Inverness, Florida:

 - FGCU Tuesday Where: 10501 FGCU Blvd.
 S. Fort Myers, FL 33965